Atul1305/aws-tutorials/VPC.md

 * VPC Peering
     - When we connect to VPC's togeather
 <br>

 * VPC Endpoints
-    - connectivity to talk to any AWS services privately.
+    - Connectivity to talk to any AWS services privately.
     - Benefit is data don't travelled through internet.

 <br>